THRIVE | FOUNDER

 Raising finance to boost growth.

 Raising finance is time-consuming and can cause founders to unwittingly take their eyes off the ball.
-Nevertheless, I managed to secure a small amount of Proof of Concept funding and later co-investment from a local VC and an international seed fund.
+Nevertheless, I managed to secure a small amount of POC funding and later co-investment from a local VC and an international seed fund.

 After a lot of research into the anatomy of winning pitch decks, I delivered a cleanly designed deck with a solid narrative to raise my first seed round.
 We used the injection of cash to grow our user base and translate the app into multiple languages.